 Denver Public School’s (DPS) Food and Nutrition Services Department strives to “provide healthy food and nutrition education so all students will have the opportunity for success” in the classroom, in their daily lives and to set the foundation for healthy lifestyles as they grow and mature.
 For years, Slow Food Denver (SFD), Denver Urban Gardens (DUG), Learning Landscapes (LL) and the Kitchen Community have been collaborating on the grounds of DPS to establish school/community gardens and associated education programs.
 This Denver School Garden Coalition has manifested itself at dozens of DPS elementary schools, and has sought to serve the unique set of needs and circumstances within each school community, with the primary focus on student education and enrichment.

 The Garden to Cafeteria (GTC) program is a unique opportunity for DPS students to grow fresh vegetables in their school gardens with the aim of supplying some of their harvest to the school cafeterias to be used at lunch service.
-The sixth season of the Garden to Cafeteria program was this past school year (2015-2016).
-Students sold over 901 pounds of produce to school kitchens for $1228.
-The DPS Enterprise Management Department pays garden programs for their produce so the money is reinvested in the school gardens.
+The ninth season of the Garden to Cafeteria program was this past school year (2018-2019).
+Students sold 1134 lbs. of produce worth $1988!
+The DPS Enterprise Management Department pays garden programs for their produce so the money is reinvested in the school gardens..

 Protocols have been put in place to assure the food safety of the vegetables harvested from the school gardens by students.
 Safety protocols have been adapted from Federal and State guidelines for Good Agricultural Practices (GAP) and Good Handling Practices (GHP), with the help of the Denver Health Department.
 The protocols cover everything from harvesting vegetables with students to how to compost vegetable scraps.
 Attached is the Garden to Cafeteria protocol (insert protocol here).